-The City of Olympia (City), LOTT Clean Water Alliance (LOTT) and the Port of Olympia (Port) hosted an Open House and Community Workshop at the Olympia Center on January 18, 2018.
-Meeting materials are provided below.
+The City of Olympia (City), LOTT Clean Water Alliance (LOTT) and the Port of Olympia (Port) hosted both a public Open House and Community Workshop and a Joint-Elected Officials Workshop in January.
+View the workshop materials below.

 Approximately 130 community members attended the January 18, 2018 Open House and Community Workshop.
 Officials from the City and the consulting firm AECOM Technical Services, Inc. (AECOM) presented information about the sea level rise planning process and recently completed vulnerability and risk assessment work.
 Attendees provided input during a public comment and question period and through participation in four workshop activities.